top of page

 Your Role

-You will work in alongside the obstetric and gynaecology surgeons and labour and delivery staff to help with pregnant women struggling with complex pregnancies and deliveries.
+You will work in alongside the obstetric and gynaecology surgeons and labour and delivery staff to help with normal and complex births and OBGYN care.

 • Doctors